shravyavorugallu/Implementing-a-Defensive-Security-System-with-Reference-Monitors/README.md

 python repy.py restrictions.default encasementlib.r2py [security_layer].r2py [attack_program].r2py
 ```

-## Extra Credit

-For extra credit, implement a second security layer that prevents an attacker from writing the string "p0wnd" anywhere in a file.
-This will require handling the case where the string appears at any offset, not just at the beginning of the file.

-### Submitting Your Work

 - Turn in the Repy file for your reference monitor: `reference_monitor_[name_or_id].r2py`.
-- For extra credit, submit the second Repy file: `extra_credit_[name_or_id].r2py`.

 ## Notes and Resources